Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 Qualification for RTM

-The building must meet certain conditions and a minimum number of leaseholders is required to take part.
+The building must meet certain conditions and a minimum number of leaseholders are required to take part.

 - at least two-thirds of the flats must be let to ‘qualifying tenants’*;

-- it can be part-commercial but the non-residential part must not exceed 25% of the total floor area.
+- it can be part-commercial but the non-residential part must not exceed 25% of the total floor area, excluding common parts

 - RTM does not apply where the immediate landlord of any qualifying tenant is a local housing authority.